cassiozareck/cassiozareck/README.md

 ### Hi there 👋
 I'm an enthusiastic developer seeking to use my knowledge to improve the software world.
-I'm a FOSS enthusiast
+I like to contribute to open-source

 ### 🛠️ Some tools I use
 [![My Skills](https://skillicons.dev/icons?i=go,docker,python,git,linux)](https://skillicons.dev)